xinyig97/trackmedown/README.md

  - manually add whitelist entry
  - remove entry from watchlist and reset the count
  - observe an entry from it's very first appearance and most recent appearance

+ ### dev log 12-07:
+ tried depopulating whitelist database memory by directly comparing with filter for running time efficieny, which is version 4<br/>
+ sub maxmind database download with geoip module <br/>

 ## bug log :
 #### 11-07 : calling functions / classes defined in a different file in python 3 :